 Don’t show checkmarks if the exact value is not important

-Don’t show min/max label if the values don’t give the user additional information, eg. don’t label them 0%, 100%
+Don’t show min/max label if the values don’t give the user additional information, (eg. don’t label them 0%, 100% when obvious)

 If the exact value might be important to the user offer an input field instead of the current value label

 Slider and Spinbox together¶

 Use both a slider and spin box when the value is constrained at both ends, and when there is a large range of values (more than 20 steps) but precise control over the value is needed nevertheless.